-Total operating revenue has decreased by 14.5% or R96.6 million for the 2021/22 financial year, compared to the 2020/21 Adjustments Budget.
-The decrease is as a result of the decrease in anticipated proceeds from sale of land in comparison to the prior year.
+Total operating revenue has decreased by 8.5% or R57 million for the 2021/22 financial year, compared to the 2020/21 Adjustments Budget.
+The decrease is because of the decrease in anticipated proceeds from sale of land in comparison to the prior year.
 There is a general increase in revenue, with exception to the above-mentioned sale of land, as result of tariff increases and continued implementation of cost reflective tariffs.